 \item All of our composite spectra display unambiguous detections of \ciii]1907,1909 \AA\ emission, with equivalent widths of EW$_{0}\simeq5-14$ \AA\ and a clear increase of the line strength with redshift.
 The evolving EW of the line is consistent with an extrapolation of results at $z\sim0-3$, while its prevalence and strength in our stacks suggests a high cadence among individual spectra.
 A comparison to confirmed objects in the literature suggests a large number classified as ``extreme'' in fact reside close to or on the relation, reflecting \ciii] strengths comparable to the general star-forming population.
 Prominent \heii+[\oiii] line emission is also consistently detected, but at comparatively low strengths.

 \item Ratios of strong rest-optical line emission ($O32$, $R23$, $Ne3O2$, and (\neiii+[\oiii])/H$\delta$) indicate subsolar gas-phase metallicities (log\,(O/H)$\simeq7.2-7.9$; $\sim$0.03-0.16 $Z_{\odot}$) which decline with redshift.
-Comparisons to photo-ionization models further reveal that $z\geqslant5$ galaxies populate regions of ``ionization vs excitation'' diagrams typically associated with especially strong ionization parameters, indicative of extreme ionizing radiation fields not observed at $z\sim0$.
+Comparisons to photoionization models further reveal that $z\geqslant5$ galaxies populate regions of ionization versus excitation diagrams typically associated with especially strong ionization parameters, indicative of extreme ionizing radiation fields not observed at $z\sim0$.

 \item Lastly, a direct comparison between the average (redshift- and $M_{\rm UV}$-matched) spectra of LAEs and non-LAEs reveals important differences in their intrinsic properties.
 The spectrum of the former displays enhanced UV emission (from \ciii], \civ, and \heii+[\oiii]), bluer UV continuum slopes, an inverse Balmer jump, and stronger line emission with enhanced ratios compared to the latter.
-Inferences from H$\alpha$ and \lya\ emission in the LAE stack suggest a production rate of ionizing continuum photons of log\,$\xi_{\rm ion}=25.49\pm0.01$ Hz/ergs and \lya\ escape fraction of $f^{\rm Ly\alpha}_{\rm esc}\simeq35$\%, consistent with canonical values and measurements of individual high-$z$ sources in the literature.
-The observed intrinsic differences suggest LAEs are governed by more extreme ionizing fields, young stellar populations, dust-poor interstellar media, and low metallicities, the combination of which -- combined with environmental effects -- may be more conducive to higher escape fractions of \lya\ photons compared to non-LAEs regardless of environmental effects. \end{itemize}
+Inferences from H$\alpha$ and \lya\ emission in the LAE stack suggest a production rate of ionizing continuum photons of log\,$\xi_{\rm ion}=25.49\pm0.01$ Hz\,erg$^{-1}$ and \lya\ escape fraction of $f^{\rm Ly\alpha}_{\rm esc}\simeq35$\%, consistent with canonical values and measurements of individual high-$z$ sources in the literature.
+The observed intrinsic differences suggest LAEs are governed by more extreme ionizing fields, young stellar populations, dust-poor ISM, and low metallicities, the combination of which -- combined with environmental effects -- may be more conducive to higher escape fractions of \lya\ photons compared to non-LAEs regardless of environmental effects. \end{itemize}